 where $\nnorm{A}$ is the $2$-norm of the matrix $A$. \end{theorem}

-We also recall from~\cite{MR1474725} the parallelism between Orthomin(1) and steepest descent one one hand, and between Orthomin(2) and the conjugate gradient method (CG) on the other.
-Steepest descent can only be used in connection to symmetric positive definite~(SPD) systems and has an iteration of the form~\eqref{eq:orthominxr} with the search direction given by $p_n=r_n$, just like Orthomin(1).
-However, for steepest descent the coefficient $\lambda_n$ is chosen so that
+We also recall from~\cite{MR1474725} the parallelism between Orthomin(1) and \emph{Steepest Descent} (SD) {on} one hand, and between Orthomin(2) and CG, on the other.
+SD can only be used in connection to symmetric positive definite~(SPD) systems and has an iteration of the form~\eqref{eq:orthominxr} with the search direction given by $p_n=r_n$, just like Orthomin(1).
+However, for SD the coefficient $\lambda_n$ is chosen so that

 where $\Pi_V^A$ is the projection on the subspace $V$ with respect to the $A$-inner product $\innprd{u}{v}_A = \innprd{A u}{v}$.
 Consequently, the error estimates for steepest descent are similar to the ones for Orthomin(1), and in practice the two methods converge comparably fast for SPD systems.
 Analogously, the sequence of search directions $p_0, p_1, \dots$ for CG follows a recursion that is similar to Orthomin(2), except for in CG we have